exodustx0/aoc-2021/README.md

 Especially since `*` is used for both multiplying and dereferencing, this is _much_ more legible to me.
 Note that Go will format to this only when this expression is _one_ of the arguments to a function call; for some reason, however, it'll actually format to the _space-separated_ version if it's the only argument in a function call.
 I guess that Go wants spaces to separate both arguments and expression tokens.
 One space-separation to rule them all.

 (Also, in case it comes up at some point: I don't mind going back and reworking previous days' code.
 I'm a perfectionist.
 Posterity can still have the commit history!)

+### Day 5

+When I first went most of the way through [A Tour of Go](https://go.dev/tour), I anticipated annoyance-to-come with how `if` conditions require brackets and there are no ternary conditions.
+The `(*Grid).drawLines` method that I wrote today made that come true.
+I tried to work around it by using a `switch` block and a label break, but any (significant) improvements in cleanliness were dashed by Go's formatter.
+I'm not saying it can't be done better; after all, I've only recently took the plunge into Go.
+But I'm very much worried that all I'll end up learning about this is "deal with it".
+I suppose time will tell.